 - Reviewing written polices

 “Breastfeeding Friendly Worksite Program” posters (office, retail, restaurant and factory), brochure and door knob hanger are available to order at no cost through the DHSS warehouse.
 To order complete the request for literature form and fax to 573-751-1574.
-The Outreach Partner Toolkit, Lactation Support Survey, PowerPoint Presentation and Sample Elevator Pitch, Press Release and Worksite Policy are also available for download.
+The Outreach Partner Toolkit, Lactation Support Survey, Breast Pumps for Employees, PowerPoint Presentation and Sample Elevator Pitch, Press Release and Worksite Policy are also available for download.

 Effective March 23, 2010 the Patient Protection and Affordable Care Act amended Section 7 of the Labor Standards Act to require employers to provide reasonable break time for an employee to express breast milk for her nursing child.
 Employers are also required to provide a place, other than a bathroom, that is shielded from view and free from intrusion from coworkers and the public, which may be used by an employee to express breast milk.